thiagodp/concordialang/doc/language/en.md

 ## Scenario

-*Not used to generate tests.
-No states are checked.*
+*Scenario of the system.
+Not used to generate test cases.*

+Notes:
+- Local declaration.
+- Allowed more than one declaration per Feature.

 Example 1:
 ```